Death toll mounts to 43 in India's flood-hit northeast

 Operations at tea plantations and oil wells, which are concentrated in the eastern part of the state, have been unaffected by the floods.

-Earlier this month, at least 460 people died in flooding in Indian-controlled Kashmir and neighboring Pakistan.

-Reporting by Biswajyoti Das; Writing by Malini Menon; Editing by Clarence Fernandez
+Earlier this month, at least 460 people died in flooding in Indian-controlled Kashmir and neighbouring Pakistan.
+(Reporting by Biswajyoti Das; Writing by Malini Menon; Editing by Clarence Fernandez)